 - outlines the questions and methodologies central to your research agenda (~ two pages);

-- offers a description of how your research agenda relates to research conducted by the Social Media Collective (~ one page);
+- offers a description of how your research agenda relates to sociotechnical systems research (~ one page);

 - provides an abstract and chapter outline of your dissertation (~ one page)